 What are the best things to eat in the South of France?

-1. Bouillabaisse is the obvious one here – a traditional fish stew dish that originated in Marseilles, there’s a reason it’s the most popular dish on the Côte d’Azur!
+Pissaladière1.
+Bouillabaisse is the obvious one here – a traditional fish stew dish that originated in Marseilles; there’s a reason it’s the most popular dish on the Côte d’Azur!

-2. Pistou soup is made with a French take on pesto, mixed in with white beans, tomatoes and green beans.
-It’s traditionally enjoyed in the summer, making use of only the finest fresh ingredients.
+2. Pistou soup is a French take on pesto mixed with white beans, tomatoes, and green beans.
+It’s traditionally enjoyed in the summer and uses only the finest fresh ingredients.

 South of France for families